pinecone-io/go-pinecone/README.md

 ### Targeting an index

-To perform data operations on an index, you target it using the `Index` method on a `Client` object.
+To perform data operations on an index, you target it using the `Index` method on a `Client` object which returns a pointer to an `IndexConnection`.
+Calling `Index` will create and dial the index via a new gRPC connection.
+You can target a specific `Namespace` when calling `Index`, but if you want to reuse the connection with different namespaces, you can call `IndexConnection.WithNamespace`.
+If no `Namespace` is provided when establishing a new
+`IndexConnection`, the default of `"__default__"` will be used.

 You will need your index's `Host` value, which you can retrieve via `DescribeIndex` or `ListIndexes`.

 ```go
 package main